-Put them in an instant pot with your seasoning meat and let them, pressure cook.
+Put them in an instant pot with your seasoning meat and pressure cook until tender.
 You’ll never find an easy collard greens recipe that tastes better than the instant pot method.
-As I said, these greens tasted garden-fresh and old fashioned like I often ate down South.
+As I said, these greens tasted garden-fresh and old-fashioned like I often ate down South.

 The best meat for collard greens?

 Growing up, mom mostly used salt pork.
 For those of you who aren’t familiar with salt pork, it’s salted pork belly.
 Our second choice of meat was pork jowl, followed by smoked ham hocks.

 It wasn’t until recent years that I started using smoked turkey.
 The taste is very similar to the old-fashioned greens recipe but without the calories and fat.
 Smoked turkey tails, wings, and necks are much healtier than pork.

 Instant Pot - Collard Greens with Smoked Turkey Tails